AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 - Fixed "add matrix" and "remove matrix" buttons GUI numbering mismatch.
 - Fixed wrong row/col indices when resizing matrices.
 - Fixed junk input detector.
+- The coordinates of the selected map appear in the status bar.

 ### Map Editor:
 - Partial GUI redesign (now with fewer building controls and a more straightforward GUI).
 - New BGS Section.
 - Expanded collisions database.
+- Buildings can now be placed and moved with the mouse.
+- Fixed buildings wrong scale transform pivot.
+- Map models can be exported with embedded textures.
+- Sound Plates can be cleared with a button click.
+- Added flood fill feature to Permissions tab.
 - Added Section size labels to 3D Model, Terrain and BGS Tabs (Map Editor).
 - Added support for broken BTX detection to Map Editor and NSBTX Editor.
 - Fixed map screen randomly becoming 3D, even with the collision tab open.